salim0mans/Population-Genetics/Genotype Imputation - usage and validation/1-Pre-processing and  QC.md

 ## Pipeline

+make sure to index the vcf files upon each step with bcftools index -t \<file.vcf.gz\>

 ### 1-Determine the genomic build (assembly) of usage:
 One might need two builds: hs37d5.fa (hg19) and the Homo_sapiens.GRCh38.fa assembly (hg38), because some tasks require software and servers that currently have the hg19 only (and vice versa).
 However, if the task involves only quick imputation, hg38 is preferred.